CollectivaT-dev/language-toolkit/docs/source/2-Digital age.rst

 	:alt: A woman using bambara dictionary on her mobile phone
 	:align: center

-	A woman using bambara dictionary on her mobile phone (Source: software.sil.org)
+	A woman using Bambara dictionary on her mobile phone (image credit SIL International)

 Language learning applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~